CircleShift/tnsl-lang/spec/1 - language.md

 ### The `raw` Keyword

-The `raw` keyword can be used in three different scenarios, and each has a different meaning.
+The `raw` keyword can be used in four different scenarios, and each has a different meaning.

 1. The `raw` keyword can be used in function definitions.
 These effects were discussed in section 2.2.